jakeedgar/Portfolio/README.md

 ## Setup/Installation Requirements

+* Navigate to your preferred code editing software.
-* Clone this repository to your desktop by using the command *git clone* followed by the github generated URL.
+* Clone this repository to your desktop by using the command *git clone* followed by this link https://github.com/jakeedgar/portfolio.git
 * Navigate to the top level of the directory.
 * Open index.html in your browser.